You want to close more deals. You want to outgrow your competitors.

 Well, there are a lot of things you could do.
 Sending paid ad traffic to a high-converting website, optimizing your ad campaigns for a better click-through rate, and creating sales scripts can all make a massive difference in how many leads you generate and how many deals you close per month.

-Follow up with real estate leads is one of the biggest determiners of success.
+Real estate lead follow up is one of the biggest determiners of success.

 If an agent or investor has a rigorous and consistent follow-up system in place, they are far more likely to be successful than those that assume a lead is dead if they don’t get a signed contract after the first phone call.